How to Make a YouTube Video (Beginner’s Guide)

 Just start.

-I know it can be tempting to watch the big-name YouTubers and think you have to create videos just like that and engage a massive audience all at once, but all of those thoughts can be paralyzing.
+We know it can be tempting to watch the well-known YouTubers and think you have to create videos just like that and engage a massive audience all at once, but all those thoughts can be paralyzing.

 What should you do if you find yourself stuck on making it perfect?